 ASUS Q-Connector allows you to easily connect or disconnect the chassis front panel cables to the motherboard.
-This unique module eliminates the trouble of connecting the system panel cables one at a time and avoiding wrong cable connections.
-See page 2-35 for details.
+This unique module eliminates the trouble of plugging in one cable one at a time, making connection quick and accurate

 ASUS O.C.
 Profile